Julian-Elliott/song-recommendation-dashboard/README.md

 ### Media

-- The background image of on our tableau dashboard was generated with the multimodal chatGPT-5 image generator.
+- The background image on our Tableau dashboard was generated with the multimodal ChatGPT-5 image generator.
-- The album artwork present on our dashboard uses spotifys album artwork hosted at their urls which is free to use with attribution of their logo which is present in our README and presentation.
+- The album artwork present on our dashboard uses Spotify's album artwork hosted at their URLs, which is free to use with attribution of their logo, which is present in our README and presentation.